gao-hongnan/omniverse/omniverse/linear_algebra/02_vectors/02-vector-operation.md

 ### Vector Addition is Commutative

-In the realm of linear algebra, before delving into the formal definition of a [**vector space over a field**](https://en.wikipedia.org/wiki/Vector_space), it's insightful to note a fundamental property of vector addition within such a context.
+In the realm of linear algebra, before diving into the formal definition of a [**vector space over a field**](https://en.wikipedia.org/wiki/Vector_space), it's insightful to note a fundamental property of vector addition within such a context.
 Suppose we have a set of vectors $\mathcal{V}$ defined over a field